 General Museum Tour

-Enjoy a guided tour of the Smithsonian-affiliated Southern Museum with one of our knowledgeable docents.
-Your visit will include our three permanent exhibits: The Great Locomotive Chase (including the world famous General steam locomotive), Railroads: Lifelines of the Civil War, Glover Machine Works: Casting a New South, and a viewing of the Story of the Great Locomotive Chase movie in our theater.
+Enjoy a guided tour of the Smithsonian-affiliated Southern Museum with one of our knowledgeable staff members.
+Your visit will include our three permanent exhibits: The Great Locomotive Chase (including the world famous General steam locomotive), Railroads: Lifelines of the Civil War, and Glover Machine Works: Casting a New South.
+A viewing of a movie about the Great Locomotive Chase in our theater is also included.

 Adult Outreach Presentations